warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     return message by creating a file named $(FILE).rej holding the message in the very first line.
-This file should be created 'ONLY' when the filter returns a rejection code ('6, 5 and 4')and 'NEVER' in case of passthru code ('7') or modify code.
+This file should be created 'ONLY' when the filter returns a rejection code ('6, 5 and 4')and 'NEVER' in case of passthrough code ('7') or modify code.

     The spool files has this structure: